bituzin/BeActiveOnchain/README.md

 # GM dApp

-## Opis projektu
+## Project Description

-GM dApp to zdecentralizowana aplikacja pozwalająca użytkownikom wysyłać powitania "gm" (good morning) na blockchainie.
-Każdy może wysłać dowolną liczbę "gm" dziennie, a wszystkie interakcje są publicznie rejestrowane w smart kontrakcie.

-- Wysyłanie powitania "gm" z opcjonalną wiadomością.
-- Podgląd całkowitej liczby wysłanych "gm".
-- Statystyki dzienne: ile "gm" wysłano danego dnia.
-- Statystyki użytkownika: ile "gm" wysłał dany adres oraz historia z datami.
-- Odczyt ostatniego powitania (adres, wiadomość, data).
+GM dApp is a decentralized application that allows users to send "gm" (good morning) greetings on the blockchain.
+Anyone can send any number of "gm" messages per day, and all interactions are publicly recorded in the smart contract.

+- Send a "gm" greeting with an optional message.
+- View the total number of "gm" sent.
+- Daily statistics: how many "gm" were sent on a given day.
+- User statistics: how many "gm" a given address has sent and their history with timestamps.
+- View the last greeting (address, message, date).

+## Contract address on Celo

+`0xa67B24003865E0e86DBEdDEde917cCeF6a9F45cD`

-## Smart kontrakt (Solidity)
+## Smart Contract (Solidity)

-Kontrakt `GM` rejestruje wszystkie powitania i udostępnia funkcje do pobierania statystyk:
+The `GM` contract records all greetings and provides functions to retrieve statistics:

-- `sendGM(string message)` — wysyła "gm" z opcjonalną wiadomością
+- `sendGM(string message)` — sends a "gm" with an optional message
-- `getLastGM()` — zwraca ostatniego nadawcę, wiadomość i timestamp
+- `getLastGM()` — returns the last sender, message, and timestamp
-- `getTotalCount()` — zwraca całkowitą liczbę "gm"
+- `getTotalCount()` — returns the total number of "gm"
-- `getDailyCount(uint256 day)` — zwraca liczbę "gm" danego dnia (day = timestamp / 1 days)
+- `getDailyCount(uint256 day)` — returns the number of "gm" sent on a given day (day = timestamp / 1 days)
-- `getUserCount(address user)` — zwraca liczbę "gm" wysłanych przez użytkownika
+- `getUserCount(address user)` — returns the number of "gm" sent by a user
-- `getUserGmTimestamps(address user)` — zwraca tablicę timestampów wszystkich wysłanych "gm" przez użytkownika
+- `getUserGmTimestamps(address user)` — returns an array of timestamps for all "gm" sent by a user

-Każde wywołanie `sendGM` emituje zdarzenie `GMEvent` z adresem nadawcy, wiadomością i timestampem.
+Each call to `sendGM` emits a `GMEvent` with the sender's address, message, and timestamp.

-## Licencja
+## License

 MIT